 After much more back and forth, negotiation, diplomacy and compromise the planning application was conditionally approved and we were able to proceed with building the new scheme.
-As most of the structural work had already been approved by building control as part of the original development we were able to proceed with the works while keeping them up to date with information on how we would meet any criteria that had been affected by the change of use (tougher fire regulations etc).
+As most of the structural work had already been approved by building control as part of the original development, IAD Company came to an agreement with the building control inspector which enabled us to proceed with the main body of work whilst simultaneously putting together information on how we would be meeting the regulations that were now required as a result of the change of use, such as stricter fire regulations etc.

 During the planning process our interior design team had been working hard on a full design package for the site.
-One of the challenges when designing a facility such as this is that you do not know who will be occupying the bedrooms until the design has already been installed.
-The goal therefore is to create environments which feel individual while appealing to everybody, and neutral while remaining playful.
-Not an easy task by any stretch of the imagination – thankfully the interiors team at IAD relish a challenge.
-Through research, collaboration, experience and hard work they came together and created a scheme that was practical, playful, fun and functional.
+One of the challenges when designing a facility such as this is that you can never predict the individual needs of the person who will be occupying any one specific bedroom until the design has already been installed.
+The goal therefore is to create environments which feel individual whilst still appealing to everybody, and which are also neutral while remaining playful – all while providing everything required to run an institutional service within a homely and natural setting.
+Thankfully the interiors team at IAD relish a challenge!
+Through research, collaboration, experience and hard work we came together and created a scheme that was practical, playful, fun and functional.